Nitrokey/nitrokey-documentation/storage/linux/openvpn-client-configuration-with-easyrsa-storage-hsm.md

 For Debian Linux, more recent OpenSC packages are available [here](https://github.com/Nitrokey/opensc-build).

-We will use the following nitrokeys for physical key management:
+We will use the following Nitrokeys for physical key management:

 - An authentication key using the [Nitrokey storage 2 (pdf)](https://www.nitrokey.com/files/doc/Nitrokey_Storage_factsheet.pdf)